TarandeepNandhra/tictactoeTechTest/README.md

 ## Implementation

-Do this in js so can make a front end in React?
+Do this in js so can make a front end in react-native

+use class so can store state of board as [[],[],[]] 3x3 grid for testing.

+Method which plays the game with input from player (X or O)

+Helper methods factored out.

+Win method
+  3 horz
+  3 vert
+  2 diag

+Play method will always return either:
+  - Player _ Wins! (if X or O wins)
+  - Draw! (if board is full)
+  - State of game (if no win or draw)